visca-ai/deeppavlov-agent/docs/source/api/services_http_api.rst

 Everything sent to ``human_attributes`` and ``bot_attributes`` keys will update `user` field in the same utterance for the human and in the next utterance for the bot.
 Please refer to agent state_ documentation for more information about the **User** object updates.

-Also it's possible for a skill to send any additional key to the state:
+Also it's possible for a crg to send any additional key to the state:

     .. code:: json